apache/doris/new-docs/en/data-operate/import/import-way/binlog-load-manual.md

 ### Create SyncJob

-The detailed syntax of creating a SyncJob can be viewd in `help create sync job` command.
-Here we mainly introduce the precautions when creating a SyncJob.
+The detailed syntax for creating a data synchronization job can be connected to Doris and [CREATE SYNC JOB](../../../sql-manual/sql-reference-v2/Data-Manipulation-Statements/Load/CREATE-SYNC-JOB.html) to view the syntax help.
+Here is a detailed introduction to the precautions when creating a job.

 * job_name